fission/docs.fission.io/docs/content/en/docs/contributing/_index.en.md

 - And of course some basic concepts of Fission such as environment, function are good to be aware of!

-## Getting started

-### Understanding code structure

 #### cmd

 Cmd package is entrypoint for all runtime components and also has Dockerfile for each component.
-The actual logic here will be pretty light and most of logic of each component is in `pkg` (Discussecd later)
+The actual logic here will be pretty light and most of logic of each component is in `pkg` (Discussed later)

 | Component        | Runtime Component | Used in                   |
 |:-----------------|:------------------|:--------------------------|